SSWConsulting/SSW.Rules.Content/rules/put-optional-parameters-at-the-end/rule.md

 ```

 ::: good
-Figure: Good Example - All the optional parameters are the end\
+Figure: Good example - All the optional parameters are the end
 :::

 **Note:** When using optional parameters, please be sure to use [named para meters](/when-to-use-named-parameters)